akash-network/console/apps/indexer/README.md

 ### **Step #1 - Download Blocks**

 Using our [nodeAccessor](./src/chain/nodeAccessor.ts) missing blocks are downloaded from RPC nodes.
-A list of rpc node is setup in the [chainDefinition](../shared/chainDefinitions.ts#L39) file and their status is then kept updated (earliest/latest available block, rate limitting, etc).
+A list of rpc node is setup in the [chainDefinition](../shared/chainDefinitions.ts#L39) file and their status is then kept updated (earliest/latest available block, rate limiting, etc).
 The blocks are saved on disk inside a leveldb database (see [File Structure](#block-cache-structure)).

 *See [downloadBlocks()](./src/chain/chainSync.ts#L302).*